-Instead, we just add a sentence or two to their pitch when describing the topic, and in doing so, show EVERY event organizer that this message matches their theme.
+Instead, just add a sentence or two to your pitch when describing the topic, and in doing so, show EVERY event organizer that your message matches their theme.

 TEDx themes are abstract, and there is always a way to link your message to the theme.

 Step 5: Apply to Be a TEDx Speaker!